FarkhadTut/speech/README.md

 Speech recognition model using CTCLoss

-This is speech recognition model based on deep learning neural networks written in Python using Pytorch Lightning Dataset is available in this rep
+This is speech recognition model based on deep learning neural networks written in Python using Pytorch Lightning.

+Dataset is available in this rep.